Remove Stains From Granite With The Official Granite Stain Removal Guide

 Typically, latex or acrylic paints won’t cause a stain.
 Oil based paints, caulk, putty, preservative oils, and sealants may cause oil stains.

-You can remove small paint stains with lacquer thinner or scrape off with a razor knife.
+For small paint stains, you can remove stains from granite with lacquer thinner or scrape off with a razor knife.
 A heavy paint spill will require commercial paint stripper.
 These strippers may contain lye or caustic soda and can “etch” your stone surface.